EquineEngineer/Sag-Onboarding/Grafana_setup.md

 ## How to setup data sources

 For now, we have only one data source (API).
-To add it you need to install the neccasary [plugin](http://localhost:3000/plugins/marcusolsson-json-datasource).
+To add it you need to install the necessary [plugin](http://localhost:3000/plugins/marcusolsson-json-datasource).
 Once it's done, navigate to the data sources menu

 <img src="https://github.com/bobokrut/Sag-Onboarding/assets/45918782/77c768cb-f05b-41e4-bf38-1e96055f87f9" width=75% height=75%>

-Click `Add data source` button and select `JSON API` data source
+Click the `Add data source` button and select `JSON API` data source

 <img src="https://github.com/bobokrut/Sag-Onboarding/assets/45918782/86edfebe-1999-4dc8-9f62-ad90abe9fc29" width=75% height=75%>

 Choose a name, specify `https://data.iiss.at/dataskop/fiwarenosec/v2/entities` as a url, and leave everything else default.
-You can test if everything works fine by clicking `Explore`, selecting needed data source and specifying some query (e.g. `$.0`).
+You can test if everything works fine by clicking `Explore`, selecting the needed data source and specifying some query (e.g. `$.0`).
 You should get a json response

 <img src="https://github.com/bobokrut/Sag-Onboarding/assets/45918782/a620d580-b867-4a62-80c3-1bec949e55d6" width=75% height=75%>